-If you’re a publicist that spends time trying to get reporters to write about television programs so that viewers will tune in, this news about how technology is changing the way people decide what to watch may be of interest.
+If you’re a public relations firm leader who spends time getting reporters to write about television programs so that viewers will tune in, this news about how technology is changing the way people decide what to watch may be of interest.

-Google’s announcement that they’ll by adding TV closed captioning to the list of searchable sources could take pose a threat to the public relations video monitoring services out there who earn a portion of their revenue by tracking closed captioning and issuing news coverage reports to their clients.
+Google’s announcement that they’ll add TV closed captioning to the list of searchable sources could threaten media monitoring services that earn a portion of their revenue by tracking closed captioning and issuing news coverage reports to their clients.

-Up to now, most public relations professionals had relied almost exclusively on electronic media clipping services to find and deliver relevant news coverage.
-And while the clipping services still provide a valuable service delivering local broadcast news to clients outside a stations reach, charging a fee for reporting looks like it could be on its way out.
+While the clipping services still provide a valuable service delivering local broadcast news to clients outside a station's reach, charging a fee for reporting could be on its way out.

 The Google announcement appears to have prompted Yahoo! to say that they’ll be adding similar functionality to their TV Eyes service, which I have been using for years, but without much success.